necozita/databasion/README.md

 * timestamp

 ### Columns

 Currently column0 is reserved for keywords and comments.

 If something besides a keyword is written in column0, that row is ignored and will not be used.
 This is useful if you need to edit out some data.

 ### Rows

 Row0 is another reserved space.
 If any text is written in a column (with the exception of column0), that column will be ignored.
 This is useful for editing out columns that one doesn't currently want in the database.
 Feature branches get bonus points.

+## Usage

+Setup the project space.

+    databasion -c project
+    cd project

+Edit _config/google.yml_.
+Then run the scripts.

+    databasion -s google
+    databasion -m

+Or run them both in order.

+    databasion -s google -m

+You can supply a different config path as well.

+    databasion -s google -m --config config/my.other.config.yml

-## YAML Configuration
+### YAML Configuration

-### Google
+#### Google
-First copy example.google.yml to google.yml, and then edit it's values.

-__login__: A valid Google username and password.
+* _login_: A valid Google username and password.

-__sheets__: A list of the keys gleaned from the Google Docs URL, and a human readable name.
+* _sheets_: A list of the keys gleaned from the Google Docs URL, and a human readable name.

-__output__: Where to output the relevant data.
+* _output_: Where to output the relevant data.

 ## Roadmap